Curran Biotech’s new nanocoating could prevent indoor transmission of COVID-19 – TechCrunch

 Their Capture Coating technology acts as a supplement to any household or commercial HVAC system by bonding to the filter fibers, giving them greater hydrophobic properties.
 This combined effect prevents virus-carrying droplets from traveling through the filter fibers, which, without the treatment, only prevent some viral transmission.

-“’Capture Coating’ is designed to mitigate and significantly decrease viral transmission of COVID-19 through specified air filtration media by forming a breathable, flexible, non-leaching, water-repellent barrier against aqueous respiratory droplets that act as virion carriers that can potentially be recirculated through conventional air-filters,” wrote Curran Biotech founder and University of Houston physics professor Shay Curran in an email.
+“ ‘Capture Coating’ is designed to mitigate and significantly decrease viral transmission of COVID-19 through specified air filtration media by forming a breathable, flexible, non-leaching, water-repellent barrier against aqueous respiratory droplets that act as virion carriers that can potentially be recirculated through conventional air-filters,” wrote Curran Biotech founder and University of Houston physics professor Shay Curran in an email.
 Despite the molecular complexity of the coating, the product itself can simply be sprayed onto an HVAC system’s filter.

 This new droplet-targeting coating is an improvement over current filtration methods, which typically only target dry molecules.
 Not only do those methods often have at least some potential of viral droplet transmission, but current solutions to improve them aren’t always energy efficient.